 See: Patterns - Relations

-A: Use the include option in your query to load related data.
+A: Use server-side joins in your API endpoints to load related data.
 See Querying with Relations for the complete pattern and Patterns - Relations for advanced usage.

 A: Check that: